joergschultzelutter/secure-aprs-bastion-bot/docs/secure-aprs-bastion-bot.md

  Ideally, run the program via `nohup python secure-aprs-bastion-bot.py >nohup.out &`.

 ## Configuration file
-The configuration template file establishes a link between the bot's configuration file `secure-aprs-bastion-bot.cfg` and the additional configuration file `sabb-command-config.yml` (created via [configure](/docs/configure.md)) which holds information on the configured users (aka callsigns) along with their TOTP secrets, `command-code`s, and `command-string`s.
-Among additional parameters, the name of the user/command config file is stored in a dedicated section (`[secure_aprs_bastion_bot]`) of the `secure-aprs-bastion-bot.cfg` configuration file.
+The bpt's configuration file establishes a link between the bot's configuration file `secure-aprs-bastion-bot.cfg` and the additional configuration file `sabb-command-config.yml` (created via [configure](/docs/configure.md)) which holds information on the configured users (aka callsigns) along with their TOTP secrets, `--command-code`s, and `--command-string`s.
+Among additional parameters, the name of the user/command config file is stored in a dedicated section (`[secure_aprs_bastion_bot]`) of the `secure_aprs_bastion_bot.cfg` configuration file.

 ![Overview](/img/sabb_config_files.svg)

-Changes to the user/command configuration file specified at the `sabb_command_config_file` config file section are detected by `secure-aprs-bastion-bot.py` and result in the configuration parameters being re-read; it is therefore _not_ necessary to restart `secure-aprs-bastion-bot.py` when the `sabb_command_config.` configuration file is changed.
+Changes to the user/command configuration file specified at the `sabb_command_config_file` config file section are detected by `secure-aprs-bastion-bot.py` and result in the configuration parameters being re-read; it is therefore _not_ necessary to restart `secure-aprs-bastion-bot.py` when the `sabb_command_config` configuration file is changed.

 | Config variable                | Type  | Default value              | Description                                                                                                                                                                             |
 |--------------------------------|-------|----------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|